Names of China: Mangi

 From Chinese Manzi (蠻子, southern barbarians).
 The division of north and south China under the Jin dynasty and Song dynasty weakened the idea of a unified China, and it was common for non-Han peoples to refer to the politically disparate North and South by different names for some time.
 While Northern China was called Cathay, Southern China was referred to as Mangi.
 Manzi often appears in documents of the Mongol-led Yuan dynasty as a disparaging term for Southern China.
 The Mongols also called Southern Chinese Nangkiyas or Nangkiyad, and considered them ethnically distinct from North Chinese.
 The word Manzi reached the Western world as Mangi (as used by Marco Polo), which is a name commonly found on medieval maps.
 The Chinese themselves considered Manzi to be derogatory and never used it as a self-appellation.
 Some early scholars believed Mangi to be a corruption of the Persian Machin (ماچين) and Arabic Māṣīn (ماصين), which may be a mistake as these two forms are derived from the Sanskrit Maha Chin meaning Great China.

 Sungsong

-In some Philippine languages, Sungsong or Sungsung was a historical and archaic name for China.
+In Filipino language, Sungsong was a historical and archaic name for China.
 In Tiruray, the name meant specifically Hong Kong.
 The name comes from Proto-Malayo-Polynesian *suŋsuŋ, which meant "to go against wind or current".
 Its application to China in Philippine languages presumably is connected with sailing problems in reaching mainland China from the Philippines.